1 – Mic up

 7 – Avoid alcohol

 Lots of wedding speakers reckon a glass of alcohol calms the nerves, but it’s just wishful thinking.
-In fact some research studies have shown that booze can actually increase the stress response.
+Some research studies have shown that booze can actually increase the stress response.

 Deep breaths are much more effective at reducing the stress hormones, though admittedly, not quite so fun.